A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

 - Use the Autoruns feature to inspect and address persistence mechanisms on deployed endpoints.

 - Leverage the Console for remote command execution and endpoint management.

 ---

-## Installing Yara Extension

-1. Download Yara:
-- Visit the [Yara GitHub Releases page](https://github.com/VirusTotal/yara/releases/tag/v4.5.2) and download the latest Windows binaries.

-2. Extract and Install:
-- Extract the downloaded archive to a directory of your choice.
-- Optionally, add the Yara executable to your system's PATH for easier access:
-- Search for "Environment Variables" in the Windows search bar.
-- Click "Environment Variables," then edit the "Path" variable under "System variables."
-- Add the directory where you extracted Yara.

----
 ### Now that we are done with the Lab Setup let's go to the [Preparation Phase](https://github.com/A9u3ybaCyb3r/Adaptive-Threat-Detection-and-Incident-Response-Lab/tree/main/Preparation%20Phase) to configure alerts and integrate logs to Splunk.